Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Related work

 \subsection{Qubit placement heuristic}

 The above algorithm uses the benefit of applying routing throughout the Clifford synthesis, such that all gates are synthesized with the target architecture in mind.
 Thus, avoiding the need to add SWAP gates during a later routing step.
-Although this can greatly improve the CNOT count of the final circuit, it still lacks the ability to place the qubits.
+Although this can greatly improve the CNOT count of the final circuit, it is unable to place the qubits.
 We remedy this by the following heuristic.

 We start the synthesis without a mapping from logical qubit to vertex on the connectivity graph.
 When considering a pivot, we pick from the qubits that have not yet been mapped or have been mapped (in a later step) to a vertex that is not cutting the remaining graph.
 Then, we follow the procedure as before, but when building the Steiner tree, we map the required qubits that have not yet been mapped to the graph as close to the other qubits as possible.
 Note that during sanitization, we might add single qubit gates to qubits that have not yet been mapped.
 In this case, we can buffer them and place them as soon as they are mapped.